History, tourist information, and nearby accommodation

 On Stalham Staithe, a short walk from the town centre, you will find the Museum of the Broads, which tells the intriguing story of how the Norfolk Broads came to be, and how it is being preserved.
-Also on the Staithe are several boatyards were you can hire a boat to enjoy the Broads waterways.
+Also on the Staithe are several boatyards where you can hire a boat to enjoy the Broads waterways.

-The former Maids Head Inn opposite the church, is a medieval building said to have been built to house workers constructing St Mary's.
+The former Maids Head Inn, opposite the church, is a medieval building said to have been built to house workers constructing St Mary's.
 Legend says that a secret tunnel connected the inn and the church.
 The inn closed several years ago and the building now houses several shops.

 Across the road is the free Firehouse Museum, housed in a very small town firehouse erected in 1833.
 It is thought to represent one of the earliest town fire brigades in England.
-The museum collection includes an original horse-drawn pump engine, and a wealth of historical items used in fighting fires locally.
+The museum collection includes an original horse-drawn pump engine and a wealth of historical items used in fighting fires locally.
 Beside the museum is the old town lockup, accessed by a small door.